 Receive updates from the MindOUT project by subscribing to Network MindOUT

 MindOUT!
-National LGBTI Mental Health and Suicide Prevention Project was established in 2011, and is funded by the Commonwealth Department of Health through the Taking Action to Tackle Suicide Funding.
+National LGBTI Mental Health and Suicide Prevention Project was established in 2011, and is funded by the Australian Government Department of Health National Suicide Prevention Leadership and Support Program.

 Charlie Willbridge – MindOUT Project Officer